How to Choose Wedding Music That Feels Like You

 - Jan 19

-- 2 min read
+- 3 min read

-Updated: Jan 29
+Updated: Apr 29

-The good news is this: there’s no right or wrong way to do it.
-The best wedding music is the kind that feels like you — natural, intentional, and true to the atmosphere you want to create.
+The good news is this: there’s no right or wrong way to choose your wedding music.
+The best wedding music feels like you — natural, intentional, and true to the atmosphere you want to create.
+Here’s how to approach it with confidence (and a little less stress).

 Start With the Feeling, Not the Songs